 How to Utilize Institutional Data

 Thoughtful interpretation and synthesis of institutional data can often help degree programs identify strengths and weaknesses.
-Mason’s Office of Institutional Assessment administers a number of different surveys throughout the year.
+Mason’s Office of Institutional Research and Assessment administers a number of different surveys throughout the year.
 Likewise, the Office of Institutional Research and Reporting collects data on enrollments, retention, degrees awarded, and other institutional metrics.

 While reviewing the data that are collected by OIRA, degree programs may want to use the following questions to stimulate discussion: